eileenmcnaughton/org.wikimedia.relationshipblock/README.md

 - Navigate to **Administer -> Customize Data & Screens -> Relationship Types** and click edit on a desired relationship type.
 - Select "Display block on contact summary." for that relationship type.
 - Now you can visit a contact to view and edit their key relationships.

+You can also display additional fields about contacts and relationships:

+- Navigate to **Administer -> Administration Console -> Relationship Block settings**.
+- Choose fields on *Contact fields* and/or *Relationship fields* settings and save.
+- Visit a contact to see more fields near to display name.

 ### Extras